The Peculiar Relationship Between Arrays and Pointers

 {

-average += data[i]; /* even though it is a pointer variable? */
+average += data[i]; /* Even though it's a pointer variable? */

 }